Copyright and Fair Use Guidelines

 - Linking to a website is not a copyright violation; however, the website itself, may not be accessible to students with disabilities in accordance with the Americans with Disabilities Act and Section 508 of the Rehabilitation Act of 1973.
 Accordingly, before linking to a website from a classroom, contact LD&S to review for accessibility.

-- Faculty members can link to resources from approved library subscription databases.
+- Faculty members can link to resources from approved e-book collections and library subscription databases.
 However, these resources also need to be vetted by LD&S for accessibility issues.

 - LD&S may seek legal advice from the Office of Legal Affairs as needed to address faculty concerns.